kahst/BirdNET-Analyzer/README.md

 *Please note that all educational and research purposes are considered non-commercial use and it is therefore freely permitted to use BirdNET models in any way.*

-## Contribute

-Feel free to clone this repository and contribute to the project.
-We are always looking for new ideas and improvements.
-If you have any questions, please don't hesitate to ask.

-Let us know if you have any ideas for new features or improvements or submit a pull request.

-**Help us to improve the documentation!**

-Install `sphinx` and all required themes + plugins with `pip install sphinx sphinx_rtd_theme sphinx-argparse`.

-Run `sphinx-build docs docs/_build`.

-Navigate to `BirdNET-Analyzer/docs/_build` and open `index.html` with a browser of your choice.

 ## Funding

 This project is supported by Jake Holshuh (Cornell class of ´69) and The Arthur Vining Davis Foundations.